RokNikolic/advent-of-code-2023/README.md

 # Advent of Code with Python
-- My Advent of Code implementations with python.
+- My Advent of Code implementations with Python.
 - Using Python version 3.12

 ### 2023